Miracle-Fruit/kikeriki/README.md

 ## Ideation

 * Neo4j clustering is only avavilable in the enterprise edition (30 day trial available).
 Documentation for Docker Compose with enterprise edition: https://neo4j.com/docs/operations-manual/current/docker/clustering/
-* Alternativley we can use ONgDB: https://www.graphfoundation.org/ongdb/ (a fork from the old Neo4j enterprise edition)
+* Alternativley we can use ONgDB: https://www.graphfoundation.org/ongdb/ (a fork from the old Neo4j enterprise edition) or Casandra?

 ## Run